-- Fixed real estate agent fees - As its name suggests, fixed agent fees involve the real estate agent setting a fixed fee for the sale of the property.
-No matter what the property eventually sells for, the fee will not change.
+1. Fixed real estate agent fees – These fees involve the real estate agent setting a fixed fee for the sale of the property.
+No matter what the property eventually sells for, the fee is fixed.

-- Variable real estate agent fees - Variable fees can change depending on the eventual sale price of the property.
+2. Variable real estate agent fees – Variable fees will change depending on the property’s sale price.

 There are advantages and disadvantages associated with both types of fees.
-A fixed fee can be advantageous in that it allows the seller to know the upfront cost that they will need to pay.
-Yet this could result in higher than market fees if the property sells for less than what the seller has anticipated.
-Variable fees can be financially advantageous to the seller if this happens, but the total amount of the fee will not be known until the sale price has been set.
+A fixed fee allows the seller to know the cost up front.
+But this could result in higher-than-market fees if the property sells for less than the seller anticipated.
+Variable fees can be financially advantageous to the seller if the property sells for less than anticipated, but the seller won’t know the total amount of the fee until the sale price has been set.

 Property owners can also expect to pay for advertising costs

-, which should be budgeted for as well.
-Although it's tempting to cut advertising costs, it's important to allow the real estate agent market your home to the best of their ability.
+.
+Although it’s tempting to cut advertising costs, it’s important to allow the real estate agent to market your home to the best of their ability.
 Advertising and marketing costs could range from a few hundred dollars to tens of thousands of dollars in some cases.
 Be sure to discuss this ahead of time when you are choosing your real estate agent.